hoijui/hacker-live-wallpaper/README.md

 Hacker Live Wallpaper
 =====================

-An Android live wallpaper of bit sequences streaming down the screen.
+An Android live wallpaper of character sequences streaming down the screen.

 This wallpaper can be downloaded from Google Play [here](https://play.google.com/store/apps/details?id=com.gulshansingh.hackerlivewallpaper).